Yordi23/Film-Critics/README.md

 ## Motivation

-This is a personal project intented mainly to update my professional portafolio and showcase my domain knowledge of backend development.
+This is a personal project intended mainly to update my professional portfolio and showcase my domain of knowledge on backend development.

 ## How to use it?